kdb82/byudev-react-eportfolio/README.md

 We highly recommend to read through the [Deploying on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) docs for React.

 #### Configuring GitHub Actions (Recommended)
-First you should enable, GitHub Actions for the repository you use.
+First you should commit your changes before going any further.
+Then enable GitHub Actions for the repository you use.
+(Go to Actions tab) Then go read the docs below so you understand what's happening.

-The Profile and the Repository information from GitHub is only created at the time of deploy and the site needs to be redeployed if those information needs to be updated.
+(The Profile and the Repository information from GitHub is only created at the time of deploy and the site needs to be redeployed if those information needs to be updated.
 So, a configurable [CRON Job](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events) is setup which deploys your site every week, so that once you update your profile on GitHub it is shown on your portfolio.
-You can also trigger it manually using `workflow_dispatch` event, see [this guide](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch) on how to do that.
+You can also trigger it manually using `workflow_dispatch` event, see [this guide](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch) on how to do that.)

-- When you are done with the configuration, we highly recommend to read through the [GitHub Actions Configuring a workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) docs.
+- When you turn on Actions, we highly recommend to read through the [GitHub Actions Configuring a workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) docs.
+You may disable the format-checker Action if it's causing issues by going to actions and clicking the three dots and then disable.

-Removed "node fetch.js &&" from yaml and went to v20 node

 #### Deploying to GitHub Pages